-The general screen, shown in Figure 8, permits setting generic parameters related to the operation of the Energy Saver.
+The General screen, shown in Figure 7, permits setting generic parameters related to the operation of the Energy Saver, as well as specifying which channels (A, B, C) have a ZN1AC-CST60 probe connected for measuring energy consumptions.

-Figure 8 Default Configuration Screen.
+Figure 7 Default Configuration Screen.

-- AC Power Supply Voltage [V]: this field is to configure the effective threephase voltage of the electric network (0-450v).
-The default value is 380. - Power Factor [%]: this parameter defines, as a certain percentage, how the active power (the one actually consumed by the load) and the total power supplied are related (see section 2.1).
+- ♣ AC Power Supply Voltage [V]: this field is to configure the effective voltage, in volts, of the electric network (0-450v).
+The default value is 230v. - Power Factor [%]: defines, as a certain percentage, how the active power (the one actually consumed by the load) and the total supplied power are related.
 The default value is 100%. - Carbon Dioxide Ratio: amount of CO2 (in cents of a Kg) sent to the atmosphere to produce one unit of energy (kWh).

-Note: the value shown by default (0.5 kg CO_2/kWh) is approximately similar to the regular ratios in Europe.
+Note: the value shown by default (0.5 kg CO2/kWh) is approximately similar to the regular ratios in Europe.
 It is always possible to change it by entering values more accurate for the system being monitored or by directly setting the exact value that can usually be found on the electric bill provided by the power supplier.

-Tariffs.
+■ Tariffs.
 Tariff "x".
-Initial Value: Initial value for tariff "x" (out of up to four different tariffs) for the calculation of the cost (estimated, actual or average) of the energy consumptions.
-This value should be expressed in cents of the local currency.
+Initial Value: Initial value for tariff "x" (among up to four different tariffs) for the calculation of the costs (estimated, actual or average) of the energy consumptions.
+This value must be expressed in cents of the local currency.